 - Tech immersion – the ability to further develop technical skills as quickly as men.

-Combining all three of the above skills has the potential to reduce the wage gap by 35 percent by 2030 – and the cloud can facilitate this.
+Combining the above skills has the potential to reduce the wage gap by 35 percent by 2030.
+The cloud can facilitate this.

 What’s good for women is good for business

-Companies may be wondering what impact these necessary changes might have on their bottom-line, but the reality is that most of them are good for business, not just the women working there.
+Companies may be wondering what impact these necessary changes might have on their bottom-line.
+The reality is that most of them are good for business, not just the women working there.